jgraph/draw-image-export2/README.md

 3. Build the image with `docker build -t ${your_registry_name}.azurecr.io/draw-image-export-windows -f Dockerfile.windows .`
 4. Push the Docker image to the Azure Container Registry: `docker push ${your_registry_name}.azurecr.io/draw-image-export-windows`

+> **If you do not have a Windows container setup, you can use the Azure Container Registry Tasks to build the image in the cloud.**

+1. Login to Azure with the Azure CLI: `az login`
+2. Login to the Azure Container Registry: `az acr login --name ${your_registry_name}`
+3. Run `az acr build -r ${your_registry_name} -t imageexport:latest -f Dockerfile.windows . --platform windows`

 ## Updating internal draw.io versions (internal only)

 - su chrome